plone/training/javascript/index.md

 ---
-About: JavaScript For Plone Developers
+:About: JavaScript For Plone Developers
-Level: Experienced
+:Level: Experienced
-Status: Work in progress
+:Status: Work in progress
 ---

 (javascript-label)=